|Jumbo crossing. Calicut- Kollegal NH at Muthangn. www.deccanchronicle.com|

 |Trained elephants have been part of Indian social and religious culture as they are closely associated with Hindu temples rituals, etc. It is also widely used in lumber industries based in Kerala, Assam and other states where there are large juncles.
 Important temples of Kerala and Tamil Nadu have an elephant or more than one and many of them are donated to the temples by the devotees.
 They are mostly well-behaved and have been trained to accept donation and then bless the nervous devotees by putting their trunk mildly on their head.
 Besides, temple elephants carry the deity on their back in the procession during festival times.
 A distinctive feature in the state of Kerala is, in most of the festivals one will not miss to see a few or more than 10 richly caparisoned elephants, with bells around their neck, etc as part of the procession.
 For the children and others it is a great entertainment, watching a huge animal obeying orders from the Mahout who can be crushed to death by him in a jiff.|

 |The trench being dug to prevent entry of elephants www.thehindu.com|

 However, it is reported, in states like Kerala, there has been an alarming rise of man-elephant conflicts primarily because of maltreatment of the big animals by the irresponsible Mahouts.
 If the Mahouts have a drinking problem, public safety will be in jeopardy.
-In a span of 12 years between 1998 and 2010 in Kerala, 212 people were killed, mostly Mahouts because the elephants could not take any more of brutality.
+In a span of 12 years between 1998 and 2010 in Kerala alone, 212 people were killed, mostly due to Mahouts because the elephants could not take any more of brutality.
 Fatal mishaps have become threat to public life.

 |Solar fencing to deter elphants, tamil nadu.www.indiamart.com|